-Greg Azure is a Chippewa Cree Native American Army Veteran who will travel to Columbia for a Sacred Medicine healing retreat led by indigenous shamen.
-His experience will be brought to life in song by Columbian songwriter and flute player Irdanti Diaz.
-Irdanti’s band Iraka Wayra will record the song in Columbia.
+Mike Manion is a Creole/Black/Indigenous Veteran who will travel to Colombia for a Sacred Medicine healing retreat led by indigenous shaman.
+His experience will be brought to life in song by Colombian songwriter and flute player Irdanti Diaz.
+Irdanti’s band Iraka Wayra will record the song in Colombia.

 Mr. Takeshi Furumoto spent his childhood as a prisoner of the US WW2 Japanese Internment camps.
 He later served in the Vietnam War.
 Japanese songwriters Rino Aise and Jun Nakanishi have been commissioned to write and record Mr. Furumoto’s song.